SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 * Inhibit bacterial metabolism

 ## Viruses causing diseases
-* Viruses => acellular macromolecular assemblies
+**Viruses: acellular macromolecular assemblies**

 * Contain protein coat called capsid
 * DNA or RNA, but not both
 * Are obligate parasites that could only replicate within host

 * Assembled and mature viral particles => virions, which contain...
 	* Capsid
 	* Genetic material
 	* Occationally outside lipid layer

-*  Viruses exist on the nanometre scale, but they are difference in share and size
+=> Viruses exist on the nanometre scale, but they are difference in share and size

-* Structure of viruses
+### Structure of viruses
 * **All contain**
 	* Capsid => structural protein coat
 	* Genome => RNA/DNA; but not both
 * **Some contain**
 	* Membraneous-enclosed capsid => envelope
 	* Externally-facisg host-cell fusion proteins => spikes
 	* Viral genome replication enzymes => prlymerases
 	* Other proteins for fun => enzymes, motor proteins, transcription factors, host-cell interacting proteins, etc.

-* Two types of virus
+### Two types of virus
-	* Prokaryotic-infecting viruses
+* **Prokaryotic-infecting viruses**
 	* Variety of shapes
 	* Complex and prolate shapes
 	* Has, sometimes complex shapes! a la [this image](Screen Shot 2020-10-12 at 10.49.04 PM.png)
-	* Eukarotic-infecting viruses
+* **Eukarotic-infecting viruses**
 	* Much more "boring" in terms of shape
 	* Icosahedral/spherecial outside
 	* Enveloped constructions => envelope protein layer outside, spherical inside
 	* Helical/Cylindrical/Bullet shapes, too!
+	* Often single patterns assemble together to create symmetric shape that creates the whole of the virus